 The access tunnel emerges on the east side of the pyramid, from where you can follow a path around to the Patio de los Altares on the south side.
 Ringed by platforms and unique diagonal stairways, this plaza was the main approach to the pyramid.
 Three large stone slabs on its east, north and west sides are carved in the Veracruz interlocking scroll design.
 At its south end is an Aztec-style altar in a pit, dating from shortly before the Spanish conquest.
 On the mound’s west side is a reconstructed section of the latest pyramid, with two earlier exposed layers.

-The Pirámide Tepanapa is topped by the brightly decorated Santuario de Nuestra Señora de los Remedios .
+Rather than following the path south, you can head straight up the stairs to the brightly decorated Santuario de Nuestra Señora de los Remedios that tops Pirámide Tepanapa and looks down upon the Patio de los Altares.
 It’s a classic symbol of conquest, though possibly an inadvertent one as the church may have been built before the Spanish realized the mound contained a pagan temple.
-You can climb to the church for free via a path starting near the northwest corner of the pyramid.
+You can climb to the church for free on a path starting near the northwest corner of the pyramid.

 The small Museo de Sitio de Cholula , across the road from the ticket office and down some steps, provides the best introduction to the site, with a cutaway model of the pyramid mound showing the various superimposed structures.
 Admission is included in the site ticket.